johnbe4/getSeoSitemap/readme.txt

 getSeoSitemap v.
 1.0 README

+Php library to scan a whole website creating the sitemap checking all internal and external links

 ###################################################################################################
 # Please support this project by making a donation via PayPal to https://www.paypal.me/johnbe4 or #
 # with bitcoin to the address 1HRpDx1Tg24ThVT1axJESnoakiRMqq2ENz                                  #